-These consolidated financial statements (the "financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-These financial statements were authorized for issue on March 7, 2023 by the Company's Board of Directors.
+These financial statements (the "financial statements") have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements were authorized for issue on March 5, 2024 by the Company's Board of Directors.